Raymond Loewy: Pennsylvania Railroad

-In 1937, Loewy established a relationship with the Pennsylvania Railroad, and his most notable designs for the firm involved some of their passenger locomotives.
-He designed a streamlined shroud for K4s Pacific #3768 to haul the newly redesigned 1938 Broadway Limited.
+in the early 1930s, Loewy did comprehensive design work for the Pennsylvania Railroad in providing a deeply modern Art Moderne design for the railroad's flagship electric locomotive, the GG1.
+The engines would operate into the 1980s under a variety of paint schemes, some of them reflecting ownership changes, and one of them - 4935 - would be restored to its original appearance all the way down to paint colors.
+He designed other passenger locomotives for the firm, including a streamlined shroud for K4s Pacific #3768 to haul the newly redesigned 1938 Broadway Limited.
 He followed by styling the experimental S1 locomotive, as well as the T1 class.
 In 1940, he designed a simplified version of the streamlined shroud for another four K4s.
 In 1942, he designed the streamlined shroud for the experimental duplex engine Q1 which was his last work of streamlining PRR's steam engine.

 In 1946, at the Pennsylvania Railroad's request, he restyled Baldwin's diesels with a distinctive "sharknose" reminiscent of the T1.
-He also designed the experimental steam turbine engine V1 "Triplex" for PRR which was never built.
 While he did not design the famous GG1 electric locomotive, he improved its appearance with welded rather than riveted construction, and he added a pinstripe paint scheme to highlight its smooth contours.

 In addition to locomotive design, Loewy's studios provided many designs for the Pennsylvania Railroad, including stations, passenger-car interiors, and advertising materials.
 By 1949, Loewy employed 143 designers, architects, and draftsmen.
 His business partners were A. Baker Barnhart, William Snaith, and John Breen.